dinde451/jarr.d1/Jarulfs_Guide.md

 monster types with 4 subtypes in Diablo, I have listed the four values after each other.
 For monsters that have no subtypes, there is only one number.
 Otherwise, there is no value given.
-For information about what intelligence factor unique monsters have, see chapter 5.4.
+For information about what intelligence factor unique monsters have, see CHAPTER_LINK_unique-monsters.

 Presented in the table below is also the ability to open doors and to follow characters around walls.
 If a character disappears from the line